How to Retain Millennial Workers in Senior Care Facilities

-The rise of millennials – with their unique habits and viewpoints – has changed consumerism and presented employers with a new set of challenges in recent years.
+The rise of millennials – with their unique habits and viewpoints – has presented employers with a new set of challenges in recent years.
 This new generation tends to follow three basic principles: things need to happen now, be easily accessible, and accommodate how they want to live their life.
-That drive has been great for companies like Amazon and Apple but exasperating for thousands of long-established companies failing to attract millennials as buyers or to retain them as employees.
+That drive has been great for consumer-driven companies but can remain elusive for other industries such as senior living that struggle with attracting millennials as employees.

-What employers don’t fully realize yet is that the process millennials take to decide on buying goods and services is similar to the process they take when deciding what companies to work for.
-The three basic principles mentioned above are not just for marketers to understand in order to sell products, but something essential for all companies to acknowledge and speak to within their recruitment and retention efforts.
+These organizations must understand that the process millennials use to decide on buying goods and services is like the process they use to determine employment.
+The three millennial principles are essential for companies to acknowledge and address within their recruitment and retention efforts.

 Use Tech to Stand Out from the Crowd

 Technology and 24/7 access to information have become an integral part of millennials’ goals to impact and change the world, so it’s not surprising that it factors into their employment decisions.
 The adoption of mobile-friendly cloud-based applications is key to better engaging millennials.
 Outdated processes and technologies – such as hand-written schedules or phone trees to swap schedules – are roadblocks that can erode their satisfaction and loyalty.

 It’s no longer a question of if you should adapt to meet the needs of the millennial generation, but how.
 Millennials are projected to account for up to 75% of the global workforce by 2025.
 Also, provided they can grow their skillset, 90% want to grow their careers in their current organization, so figuring out how to attract and retain them is imperative to maintain high quality of care and retention in the years ahead.

 Assess Change: Demographics and Disruptors